nosqlbench/nosqlbench/README.md

 testing.
 However, it is somewhat generic.
 It doesn't know directly about a particular type of system, or protocol.
 It simply provides a suitable machine harness in which to put your drivers and testing logic.
-If you know how to build a client for a particular kind of system, EB will let you load it like a plugin and control it dynamically.
+If you know how to build a client for a particular kind of system, it will let you load it like a plugin and control it dynamically.

 Initially, NoSQLBench comes with support for CQL, but we would like to see this